A $C^r$-connecting lemma for Lorenz attractors and its application on the space of ergodic measures: Introduction

+As an application of Theorem~\ref{Thm:A-connecting}, we study the space of invariant measures supported on geometric Lorenz attractors of $X\in\mathscr{X}^r(M^3)$ where $r\in\mathbb{N}_{\geq2}\cup\{\infty\}$.
+This is motivated by the classical works of K. Sigmund~\cite{Sigmund-Axiom A,Sigmund-flow,Sigmund} on the invariant measure space of basic sets for Axiom A systems~\cite{smale} together with R. Ma\~n\'e's ergodic closing lemma~\cite{mane-ergodic closing}.
+Given $X\in\mathscr{X}^r(M)$ and an invariant compact set $\Lambda$ of $\phi_t^X$, denote by $\mathcal{M}_{inv}(\Lambda)$ and $\mathcal{M}_{erg}(\Lambda)$ the spaces of invariant measures and ergodic measures respectively of $X$ supported on $\Lambda$ endowed with the weak*-topology.
+Denote by $\mathcal{M}_{per}(\Lambda)$ the set of periodic measures (the invariant measure equidistributed on a single periodic orbit) supported on $\Lambda$.

-Recall that a basic set of an Axiom A diffeomorphism is a hyperbolic horseshoe which is topological conjugate to a full shift.
-By another work of K. Sigmund~\cite{Sigmund}, we know that the space of ergodic measures over a basic set is path connected (or arcwise connected).
-In the case of Axiom A vector fields, a basic set $\Lambda$ is the suspension of a hyperbolic horseshoe $\Lambda'$ with a continuous roof function, thus by the one-to-one correspondence between invariant measures over $\Lambda$ and $\Lambda'$ (see for instance~\cite{parry-pollicott}), we know that $\mathcal{M}_{erg(\Lambda)}$ is also path connected.
-In the non-hyperbolic case, a recent work of A. Gorodetski-Y. Pesin~\cite{Go-Pe} proves that if an isolated homoclinic class $H(p)$ satisfies that all hyperbolic periodic points in $H(p)$ of the same index with $p$ are homoclinically related with each other, then $\mathcal{M}_{erg}(H(p))$ is path connected.
+Recall that a basic set of an Axiom A diffeomorphism is a hyperbolic horseshoe which is topologically conjugate to a full shift, and in the case of Axiom A vector fields, a basic set $\Lambda$ is the suspension of a hyperbolic horseshoe $\Lambda'$ with a continuous roof function.
+Moreover, every basic set is a homoclinic class, where for a hyperbolic periodic point $p$, its homoclinic class $H(p)$ is the closure of the set of periodic points $q$ homoclinically related to $p$, i.e. $W^s(\orb(q))$ has non-empty transverse intersections with $W^u(\orb(p))$ and vice versa.
+When $\Lambda$ is a basic set of an Axiom A system (diffeomorphism or vector field), K. Sigmund~\cite{Sigmund-Axiom A,Sigmund-flow} proved that $\mathcal{M}_{per}(\Lambda)$ is dense in $\mathcal{M}_{inv}(\Lambda)$ and the set of ergodic measures with zero entropy forms a residual subset (i.e. a dense $G_\delta$ subset) of $\mathcal{M}_{inv}(\Lambda)$.
+Another work of K. Sigmund~\cite{Sigmund} shows that the space of ergodic measures over a basic set of a diffeomorphism is path connected (or arcwise connected).
+For Axiom A vector fields, since a basic set $\Lambda$ is the suspension of a hyperbolic horseshoe $\Lambda'$ with a continuous roof function, thus by the one-to-one correspondence between invariant measures over $\Lambda$ and $\Lambda'$ (see for instance~\cite{parry-pollicott}), one has that $\mathcal{M}_{erg(\Lambda)}$ is also path connected.
+More statistical properties of periodic measures on basic sets are obtained by R. Bowen~\cite{Bowen-Axiom A,Bowen-Flow}.
+In the non-hyperbolic case, a recent work of A. Gorodetski-Y. Pesin~\cite{Go-Pe} proves that if an isolated homoclinic class $H(p)$ of a diffeomorphism satisfies that all hyperbolic periodic orbits in $H(p)$ of the same index with $p$ are homoclinically related with each other, then $\mathcal{M}_{erg}(H(p))$ is path connected.
 This gives a criterion for path connectedness of the ergodic measure space restricted on homoclinic classes.
 Other results on connectedness and topological properties of the invariant measure space for certain systems can be found in~\cite{bbg,GK}.